StyraInc/regal/docs/rules/style/messy-rule.md

 ## Rationale

-Rules that are definecd incrementally should have their definitions grouped together, as this makes the code easier to follow.
+Rules that are defined incrementally should have their definitions grouped together, as this makes the code easier to follow.
 While this is mostly a style preference, having incremental rules grouped also allows editors like VS Code to "know" that the rules belong together, allowing them to be smarter when displaying the symbols of a workspace.